kennethreitz/maya/README.rst

 ☤ What about Delorean, Arrow, & Pendulum?
 -----------------------------------------

+All these project complement eachother, and are friends.
+Pendulum, for example, helps power Maya's parsing.

 Arrow, for example, is a fantastic library, but isn't what I wanted in a datetime library.
 In many ways, it's better than Maya for certain things.
 In some ways, in my opinion, it's not.

 I simply desire a sane API for datetimes that made sense to me for all the things I'd ever want to do—especially when dealing with timezone algebra.
 Arrow doesn't do all of the things I need (but it does a lot more!).
 Maya does do exactly what I need.

 I think these projects complement each-other, personally.
-Maya is great for parsing websites!
+Maya is great for parsing websites, and dealing with calendar events!

 ☤ Installing Maya